 The start of the work week needn’t be so dreaded.
 With some planning ahead; a few tweaks to your Monday morning routine; and a mental adjustment, you may begin to look forward to Mondays, viewing them as a fresh, new start of the week—sort of a weekly New Year’s Day, if you will.

-Here are seven ways to improve your Mondays:
+Here are seven ways to improve your Mondays and overall morning routine

 Prepare for your commute the night before.
 Fill up your gas tank or add funds to your mass transit card.